He’s Not The Messiah, He’s a Very Naughty Boy

 If you’re intent on defining yourself as a business guru, then at least start delivering your pearls of wisdom with a soupcon of transcendental meditation and a snifter of eastern philosophy.

-And anyone who wants to refer to themselves as “genius” must be able to prove that they have an IQ in the top 0.1% of the population.
+Anyone who wants to refer to themselves as “genius” must be able to prove that they have an IQ in the top 0.1% of the population.
 In terms of how Mensa measures IQ, that basically means something above 162.
 Anything less is just vanity or false advertising.

 But, ultimately, anyone can call themselves whatever they please in open forum.